 1. Development / Evolution, 19-20 July 2010 (London, Middlesex University)

 2. Meaning / Entrainment, 13-14 December 2010 (Cambridge, Centre for Music and Science)

 3. Pragmatics / Literacy, July 2011 (London, Middlesex University)

-Franco, Fabia and Chew, Marcia and Swaine, Joel S. (2016) Preschoolers' attribution of affect to music: A comparison between vocal and instrumental performance.
+Franco, Fabia and Chew, Marcia and Swaine, Joel Simon (2016) Preschoolers' attribution of affect to music: a comparison between vocal and instrumental performance.
 Psychology of Music .
-ISSN 0305-7356 (Accepted/In press)
+ISSN 0305-7356 (Published online first)

 Franco, Fabia and Angelova, Stanislava (2016) Emotion-related musical variables affect person perception: Differential effects for men and women in a synchronization task.
 Interaction Studies: Social Behaviour and Communication in Biological and Artificial Systems .
 ISSN 1572-0373 (Accepted/In press)

 Van Puyvelde, Martine and Franco, Fabia (2015) The interaction of music and language in the ontogenesis of human communication: a multimodal parent-infant co-regulation system.
 In: Proceedings of ICMEM 2015.
 Timmers, Renée and Dibben, Nicola and Eitan, Zohar and Granot, Roni and Metcalfe, Tim and Schiavio, Andrea and Williamsom, Victoria , eds.
 International Conference on the Multimodal Experience of Music .
 HRI Online Publications, pp. 1-8.
 ISBN 9780957102248